 Can freshmen tryout?

-Yes, incoming freshmen are encouraged to tryout (Video tryouts are accepted for those out of state).
+Yes, incoming freshmen are encouraged to tryout (Video tryouts are accepted for those out of state for spring tryouts only).

 We strongly encourage all athletes to come to the tryouts.